-The operating power to the coil can be AC or DC (available in various voltage ranges starting from 12Vac/ 12Vdc to 690Vac) or even universal.
+The excitation power to the coil can be either AC or DC (available in various voltage ranges starting from 12Vac/ 12Vdc to 690Vac) or even universal.
 The universal coils are the ones that can operate on AC as well as DC voltages.
 A small amount of power is drained by the coil during the switching operations.
 Economiser circuits are used to reduce the power consumed by the contactor during its operation.

 Contactors with AC coils have shading coils.
 Otherwise, they may chatter every time the alternating current crosses zero.
 Shading coils delay demagnetization of the magnetic core and avoids chattering.
 Shading is not required in DC coils as the flux produced is constant.

 Arc occurs between the contacts every time when contacts are closed or opened under load.
 The electric arc formed while the breaking of a load are highly destructive and may damage the contacts.
 In addition to that, the high temperature of the arc degrades the gases surrounding the contacts and forms harmful gases such as carbon monoxide, ozone etc. This may affect the mechanical durability of the contactors.
 Several arc suppression techniques are adopted for the control and extinction of arcs.
 One of the most common methods is by using arc chutes.
 Know more about arc chutes: What is an arc chute?